 I read English at Clare College, University of Cambridge, and have a BA and MA from Cambridge; twelve years later, I was on secondment from my London school, and took an MA, in Media and Film Studies for Education (passed, withdistinction), at the London University Institute of Education.
 I also have a PGCE, which I took at the Department of Education, Cambridge University, the year after completing my BA.

 I retired from teaching in July, 2012, and I now work as a private tutor.
-I have an up to date (August, 2016) Enhanced DBS certificate (the old CRB), which I am registered with the Disclosure and Barring Service, to have automatically updated every year.
+I have an up to date (August, 2019) Enhanced DBS certificate (the old CRB), and I am registered with the Disclosure and Barring Service, to have this automatically updated every year.

 For the last eighteen years, I was a head of department at a girls grammar school, in Maidstone; before that, for seven years, I taught at a high school, in Gravesend; and before that, for twelve years, I taught at a mixed comprehensive, in Newham, London.
 While working in London, I also taught two EFL adult evening classes, at West Ham College; and, in 1982, I was in Singapore, 'on exchange', teaching English at Singapore Chinese Girls School.
 While there, I also gave lectures to sixth form A Level students at one of the junior colleges.

-I have thirty seven years uninterrupted teaching experience, and have taught all secondary age groups.
-In Maidstone, most of my teaching was in the sixth form, and I was a sixthform form tutor, working both with my own tutees and other sixth form students on their UCAs applications, and editing their Personal Statements.
+I have thirty seven years uninterrupted full time school teaching experience, and have taught all secondary age groups.
+In Maidstone, most of my teaching was in the sixth form, and I was a sixthform form tutor, working both with my own tutees and other sixth form students on their UCAS applications, and editing their Personal Statements.

-For more than ten years, while teaching in Maidstone, I also worked for AQA, working first as an Assistant Examiner (A Level English Language and Literature), and then as a Senior Examiner.
-I have also examined A Level English Literature and GCSE English.
+For more than ten years, while teaching in Maidstone, I also worked for AQA, working first as an Assistant Examiner (A Level English Language and Literature, and GCSE English Language and English Literature), and then as a Senior Examiner.

-Since retiring from being a head of department at a large girls grammar school, I have enjoyed teaching one to one, and working closely with parents and guardians.
+Since retiring from school teaching, I have enjoyed teaching one to one, and working closely with parents and guardians.
 I try to be flexible, and to take into consideration what the students are doing at school, rather than running a parallel sequence of lessons that might conflict with what is being done at school.
 If a problem has arisen in school during the week, that is what we will address; if the student is having difficulties with a homework set that week, that is what we look at.
 Most of my students are at KS4 or KS5, and most of my work has been with students preparing for GCSE, IGCSE, GCE and IB examinations.
-I have helped them with all aspect is of their examination preparation, and I am now working with students who started working towards the 'new' GCSE and GCE English examinations.
-In the last four years, in addition to mute 'general' examination preparatory work, I have worked with GCSE students, helping them prepare for controlled assessments; with IGCSE students, helping them with coursework drafts, and with their preparation for the Speaking and Listening tasks; I have worked with A Level students on coursework; I have helped a large number of students redraft their UCAS Personal Statements; and I have worked with students preparing for the BMAT.
+I have helped them with all aspect is of their examination preparation (I have worked with students preparing for AQA, Edexcel, OCR, and Eduquas examinations, GCSE and GCSE, though most are AQA; for the last three years work has, of course, been related to the new specifications).
+In the last seven years, in addition to more 'general' examination preparatory work, I have worked with A Level students on coursework; I have helped a large number of students redraft their UCAS Personal Statements; and I have worked with students preparing for the BMAT.
 I have also worked with university students, both undergraduate and postgraduate: undergraduate students studying English, Drama ('Ben' from EastEnders, when he was in his last year at university), Media and Film, Geography, Photography, Criminolgy and Business.
 I have helped them edit dissertations, etc., and I have halped a number of post-graduate students: a mature student working on a marketing MA dissertation; an English Literature student doing her MA, a girl I had first taught in Year 7!
-I see students both in their own homes, and at my own home.
-I am also currently working with a former OU mature student, with whom I worked while he was an undergraduate, helping him now prepare his children's novel for publication.

 |Availability||Weekends, Weekdays (all times)|